 WeWork’s simple but very clever business model includes creating and providing well designed, flexible workplace environments that capture the balance between both the home and the office.
 Some of these balances include large open plan kitchen areas with a variety of different food and beverage options (beer on tap anyone?), rest/nap areas and more – all for an affordable fee monthly depending entirely on the size of the business, making it highly SME friendly.
 This kind of arrangement appeals to freelancers and small but fast-growing businesses more, as it encourages company growth without too much of the fuss and cash loss of leasing out offices through agency and having space that they’re paying for but may not necessarily need.

-WeWork has recently been valued at $20 billion, with over 250,000 members worldwide and London being its second largest market after its New York establishment.
-According to research carried out by Cushman & Wakefield, WeWork are also London’s largest office occupier, boasting over 2.6 million sq ft in total.
+WeWork has recently been valued at $20 billion, with over 250,000 members worldwide and London being its second-largest market after its New York establishment.
+According to research carried out by Cushman & Wakefield, WeWork is also London’s largest office occupier, boasting over 2.6 million sq ft in total.

-The founders emphasis on the ‘We Generation‘ has had a huge part to play in the success of WeWork and what they’ve considered important.
+The founders’ emphasis on the ‘We Generation‘ has had a huge part to play in the success of WeWork and what they’ve considered important.
 The ‘We Generation’ applied to a mostly millennial workforce who choose to demand more from their work, prioritising purpose and the workplace ‘experience’ over material factors.
-There has been a large generational shift in that respect and there will continue to be, many of the younger generation will not settle for the same things the previous generation did, especially in the workplace where in both theory and practice, you’ll spend most of your time – why should we have to settle for bad or sub-par workplace conditions when places like these exist?
+There has been a large generational shift in that respect and there will continue to be, many of the younger generations will not settle for the same things the previous generation did, especially in the workplace wherein both theory and practice, you’ll spend most of your time – why should we have to settle for bad or sub-par workplace conditions when places like these exist?

 The come up has been an inspirational one and one to be very excited about.
 There’s no doubt in my mind that it will have an even larger impact in the years.
 Many other flexible office companies have been established since the company’s start eight years ago, including a more boutique flexible working brand in London, The Office Group.
 Who knows where the office sector will be in five years!